minio/docs/source/vmware/vmware-overview.rst

-This documentation assumes familiarity with all referenced VMware components, including but not limited to VMware vCenter,VMware vSAN, VMware vSAN Data Persistence Platform, vSAN Direct Configuration, and vSAN SNA.
+This documentation assumes familiarity with all referenced VMware components, including but not limited to VMware vCenter,VMware vSAN, VMware vSAN Data Persistence Platform, vSAN Direct, and vSAN SNA.
 While this documentation *may* provide guidance for configuring or deploying VMware components on a best-effort basis, it is not a replacement for dedicated VMware-specific documentation.